thekaasking/dsait4205-control-dataset/assets/BLOG.md

-# Control Dataset Blog
+# Conformal Training on an Imbalanced Shape Dataset: Testing Inefficiency Disparity

+_Razo van Berkel, June 2025.
+DSAIT 4205, TU Delft, Fundamental Research in Machine and Deep Learning._

-The following is the blogpost for the control dataset.
-The source code can be found on [GitHub](https://github.com/thekaasking/dsait4205-control-dataset).
+The following is the blogpost for the control dataset as created to test a single Hypothesis on the "Learning Optimal Conformal Classifiers" paper.
+The source code can be found on [GitHub](https://github.com/thekaasking/dsait4205-control-dataset), and instructions to replicate the dataset are provided in the "Code & Replication" section in the [README of the repository](https://github.com/thekaasking/dsait4205-control-dataset/blob/main/README.md).

 ![Dataset Sample Images](sample_images.png)